cloudposse/docs/content/geodesic/module/with-kops.md

 > make build
 ```

-When manifest configured we can apply it with kops to spin up or update the cluster
+After building the manifest, we can apply it with kops to spin up or update the cluster.

 ## Launch Cluster